|

 This collection is comprised of photographs of groups of people and

 architecture.
-The Mashed O, or Spring Lake, Ranch in Lamb and Bailey counties is part of
+The Mashed O, or Spring Lake, Ranch in Lamb and Bailey counties is

-had holdings near Vinita, Oklahoma, where the company offices were located before 1945.
-In
+Texas, which also had holdings near Vinita, Oklahoma, where the company offices

-1901 William Halsell purchased the old Spring Lake Division of the XIT Ranch, which his
+were located before 1945.
+In 1901 William Halsell purchased the old Spring Lake

-son Ewing Halsell managed.
-Will Rogers, a friend of the Halsells, often visited them at
+friend of the Halsells, often visited them at the Spring Lake headquarters.

-the Spring Lake headquarters.
-After the arrival of the railroad and the establishment of
+After the arrival of the railroad and the establishment of Amherst, Texas, the

-headquarters continued to function as the nucleus for the Mashed O operations in the area.
+continued to function as the nucleus for the Mashed O operations in the area.

 Mashed O Ranch

-Photograph collection, 1920-1925
+Photograph Collection, 1920-1925

 30 copy prints

-SWCPC 115, E1-E2
+SWCPC 115 E1-E2

-Consists of photographs of the Mashed O Ranch and Amherst, Texas
+Consists of photographs of the Mashed O Ranch and Amherst, Texas (1920-1925).
+It

-Land Company, the Amherst Hotel, Duncan and Pennington Store, Will Rogers, a town
+Company, the Amherst Hotel, Duncan and Pennington Store, Will Rogers, a town

 barbeque, and a prize fight held in Amherst (1920).

-William E. Halsell and his brother, Glen Halsell, ran cattle with the Mashed O brand in
+William E. Halsell and his brother, Glen Halsell, ran cattle with the Mashed O

-Indian Territory during the 1890s.
-In 1901, W. E. Halsell bought 300,000 acres from the
+brand in Indian Territory during the 1890s.
+In 1901, W. E. Halsell bought

-XIT Ranch located in Lamb and Bailey counties on the South Plains of Texas.
-This property
+300,000 acres from the XIT Ranch located in Lamb and Bailey counties on the

-supported 20,000 cattle and was known as Spring Lake Ranch or the Mashed O Ranch.
-The
+Spring Lake Ranch or the Mashed O Ranch.
+The Halsell Land and Cattle Company

-Halsell Land and Cattle Company continues to operate the Mashed O Ranch, although only
+continues to operate the Mashed O Ranch, although only one-third of the original

-one-third of the original property is used for ranching.
+property is used for ranching.

 Mason County, Texas

-Photograph collection, 1875-1950
+Photograph Collection, 1875-1950

 15 copy prints, 16 copy negatives